Photo Gallery 3 Images

 Nathan Bemiller is one of the homeless people protesting on the Lane County property.
 He said at least 25 others have been sleeping there for the last two weeks.

-He says their protest stems from the 9th Circuit Court of Appeals ruling which says homeless people can't be arrested for sleeping public places.
+He says their protest stems from the 9th Circuit Court of Appeals ruling which says homeless people can't be arrested for sleeping in public places.

 Bemiller says homelessness is currently at a crisis level in Eugene, and hopes their presence can show people that they're just like everyone else and should be treated well.